globocom/secDevLabs/owasp-top10-2021-apps/a6/cimentech/README.md

 Imagine that components, such as libraries, frameworks, and other software modules, run with the same privileges as the application.
 If a vulnerable component is exploited, such an attack can facilitate serious data loss or server takeover.
 Applications and APIs using components with known vulnerabilities may undermine application defenses and enable various attacks and impacts.

-The main goal of this app is to discuss how **Using Components With Known Vulnerabilities** can be exploited and to encourage developers to send secDevLabs Pull Requests on how they would mitigate these flaws.
+The main goal of this app is to discuss how **Vulnerable and Outdated Components** can be exploited and to encourage developers to send secDevLabs Pull Requests on how they would mitigate these flaws.

 ## Setup

-To start this intentionally **insecure application**, you will need [Docker][Docker Install] and [Docker Compose][Docker Compose Install].
+To start this intentionally **insecure application**, you will need [Docker][docker install] and [Docker Compose][docker compose install].
 After forking [secDevLabs](https://github.com/globocom/secDevLabs), you must type the following commands to start:

 ```sh
 cd secDevLabs/owasp-top10-2017-apps/a9/cimentech